replicatedhq/troubleshoot.sh/content/reference/collectors/overview.md

 weight: 20010
 ---

-Collectors are YAML specifications that define what to data to collect when generating a support bundle or when running preflight checks on a cluster.
+Collectors are YAML specifications that define which data to collect when generating a support bundle or when running preflight checks on a cluster.

 All collectors are specified in a single YAML file.
 To build a set of collectors, start with a Kubernetes YAML file: